The Best Seiko Chronographs in 2021

 This is a great watch for anyone seeking a clean, simple and classic Seiko that is easy to read and will last you for years to come.

-Another casual chronography from Seiko is the Solar X SSC081 which also has a compass on the outer ring of the dial.
+Another casual Seiko chronograph is the Solar X SSC081 which also has a compass on the outer ring of the dial.

 Like the model above, the chrono dials are at 6 ands 12 o’clock, but the date window is in the classic 3 o’clock position which I think makes a lot more sense and makes it easier to find and read.

 The dial is obviously a lot busier looking with the extra two rings of information (degrees and bearing for the compass).
 The inner ring is for the hours, but I find the oversized arabic numerals to be a bit too large for the limited space the dial has.
 Having said that, it is definitely a unique looking watch which you will either love or hate.